evoliptic/certificates_coll/README.md

   -------------
 	-fascoll program : boost libraries, cmake > 2.6
 	-openssl  (should work with version > 0.9)
-	-main program : python > 2.6 (should be installed by default)
+	-main program : python > 2.6 (should be installed by default), some non default installed python modules: gmpy2

   step by step:
   -------------